By Steve Beauregard

 His huge monetary swings at the craps table have been well documented, and Ivey admits to a love of sports betting.
 While we’d like to assume the pit games would reduce Phil Ivey’s net worth several million, we just don’t know how much he has lost.
 And we are assuming he has lost in house-edge games in the long run.

 We do know there is not a house edge when Ivey plays baccarat in certain places.
 Court papers in a lawsuit reveal Ivey won just over $21 million playing baccarat in 2012.
-This includes a $9.6 million dollar session in Atlantic City, along with a $12.4 million winning session in London.
+This includes a $9.6 million dollar session in Atlantic City, along with a $10 million plus winning session in London.
 (Go here to read about the Phil Ivey cheating scandal).

-Both of the big baccarat wins are in legal limbo right now, with lawsuit and appeals going back and forth.
+The Borgata case in New Jersy is still in legal limbo right now, with lawsuit and appeals going back and forth.
 Therefore we won’t count that for now.

 Summary of Phil Ivey’s Net Worth